MicrosoftDocs/win32/desktop-src/tablet/glossary.md

 ---
-Description: This topic provides the definitions of terms that are used by the Tablet PC API.
+description: This topic provides the definitions of terms that are used by the Tablet PC API.
 ROBOTS: NOINDEX, NOFOLLOW
 ms.assetid: c55e4881-ca98-4393-a72e-f3ced687b7ca
 title: Tablet PC API Glossary